buckmanting/Dominic/README.md

 ```

 ## Configuring your project
 Dominic uses [RazorLight](https://github.com/toddams/RazorLight) to render your `cshtml` partials.
-A requirement of RazorLight is that `PreserveCompilationContext` is set to `true` in the `csproj` of the project where it is used.
+A requirement of RazorLight is that `PreserveCompilationContext` is set to `true` in your `csproj` of the project where it is used.
 Failing to configure this will result in an `Exception` being thrown, more details can be found in the [GitHub Issue](https://github.com/toddams/RazorLight/issues/127).
 See below for an example of how to configure your `csproj`.

 ```
 <PropertyGroup>